 As of 2010, 72.28% of Denver residents aged five and older spoke only English at home, while 21.42% spoke Spanish.

-According to data from the 2011 American Community Survey, Denver ranked 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle at 2.2% of commuters.
+According to data from the 2011 American Community Survey, Denver ranks 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle at 2.2% of commuters.

 In April 2012, the state history museum, History Colorado Center, opened.

-In April 2013, the W Line, or West line, opened serving Golden/Federal Center.
+In April 2013, the W Line, or West line, opened, serving Golden/Federal Center.

 In 2013, True West Magazine named History Colorado Center as one of the top-ten "must see" history museums in the country.